-The Astrid Lindgren Memorial Award was founded by the Swedish government in 2002 and is the world’s largest children’s and youth literature prize.
+The Astrid Lindgren Memorial Award was founded by the Swedish government in 2002 and is the world’s largest award for children’s and young adult literature.

-Authors, illustrators, storytellers and promoters of reading are eligible.
-The award is for lifelong work or artistry rather than for individual pieces.
-The prize can only be awarded to living people.
+Authors, illustrators, storytellers and reading promoters are eligible.
+The award is for lifelong work or activities and cannot be presented posthumously.

-The body of work must uphold the highest artistic quality and evoke the deeply humanistic spirit that Astrid Lindgren treasured.
+The work must be of the highest artistic quality and include the humanistic values that Astrid Lindgren treasured.

-The purpose of the prize is to strengthen and increase interest in children's and young adult literature around the world.
-The award also aims to strengthen children's rights on a global level.
+The purpose of the award is to strengthen and increase interest in children's and young adult literature around the world.
+Children's rights globally is the foundation of our work.

 The Astrid Lindgren Memorial Award is administered by the Swedish Arts Council.
-Its acronym is ALMA.
+The acronym is ALMA.